sls1005/stdarg/README.md

 # Nim stdarg

-This is a Nim wrapper for `<stdarg.h>`.
-One can use it to make a procedure taking variable number of parameters, that is about to be exported to C/C++.
-This is only useful when interacting with C/C++.
-The built-in `varargs[T]` should be used in other cases.
+This is a Nim wrapper for the standard C header `<stdarg.h>`.
+One can use it to make variadic procedures that can be used from C/C++.

+Standard C functions that take `va_list` (the list object, not `...`) as arguments are also wrapped.

 ### Example
 ```nim